codacy/docs/docs/organizations/using-coding-standards.md

     ![Applying the coding standard to repositories](images/coding-standard-apply.png)

 ## Setting a coding standard as default {: id="set-default"}

-New repositories in your organization automatically follow the default coding standard, or the Codacy default configurations if no default coding standard is set.

 To set a coding standard as default: